rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 The virtual machine knows about a number of object types in order to be able to work with them.
 These objects also have a corresponding C++ class that mimics the Ruby class and makes using them in C++ very easy and almost transparent.
-As can be read in the previous section the obj\_type flag indicates this type.
+As can be read in the previous section the `obj_type` flag indicates this type.

-These objects are also C++ objects and inherit from the C++ type Object which in its turn inherits from ObjectHeader.
+These objects are also C++ objects and inherit from the C++ type `Object` which in its turn inherits from `ObjectHeader`.
 Instance variables that are defined in the C++ class can be made available in Ruby very easily as can be seen in the following code snippet that can be found in these C++ classes: